Inside: Ideas for a healthy, school night routine that will make your mornings go so much better.

 1. Make Coffee

-The smell of brewing coffee is a great way to start your day.
+The smell of brewing coffee is a great way to start my day.
 I love waking up to my programmable coffee maker doing its job.
 When you start it the previous night, it is almost like someone else is doing something for you.
 Single moms have moments when we wish someone–anyone–would take care of something for us.
-Before I had a programmable coffee maker, I would brew coffee and put it in a thermos for morning.
+Before I had a programmable coffee maker, I would brew coffee and put it in a thermos for the morning.